nrinaudo/nrinaudo.github.com/_articles/capabilities.md

 As usual when looking at new features, I tend to ask myself the simple question of _what problem is this trying to solve?_ And in this case, the most immediate answer I could find was to allow a _direct style_ of programming.
 There are subtleties and details I'm purposefully ignoring here and we'll get to later, but really, the direct style bit seems to be the inciting incident.

+An important note before we start: the code in this article will not necessary compile as-is.
+Things like scoping and packages are glossed over a little, because they bring nothing to the points I'm making and add unnecessary noise.
+If you want to play with the code, you can find it all [here](https://github.com/nrinaudo/hands_on_capabilities/blob/main/numbers/src/main/scala/capabilities.scala). _This_ compiles.

 ## Direct style

 This is all well and good, but what does _direct style_ actually mean?
 The clearest technical answer I could find (well, synthetise from various sources) is: